 Adoption of the proposed Downtown BID budget does not directly impact City revenue.
-It is anticipated that a healthy Downtown Business Improvement District will encourage growth of the retail community, which indirectly generates business tax and sales tax revenue for the City.
+It is anticipated that a healthy Downtown BID will encourage the growth of the retail community, which indirectly generates business tax and sales tax revenue for the City.